gdscigdtuw/OneStopHelp/CODE_OF_CONDUCT.md

 faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+## Maintainer's responsibilities

+It is every maintainer's responsibility to:

+Expose a clear roadmap for improving their component.
+Deliver prompt feedback and decisions on pull requests.
+Be available to anyone with questions, bug reports, criticism etc. on their component.
+This includes IRC and GitHub issues and pull requests.
+Make sure their component respects the philosophy, design and roadmap of the project.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4,